privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

-  ; Indices and update-if-older-than times of interest groups in the original ; request for this owner for interest groups where an update-if-older-than ; time was specified.
+  ; Indices and update-if-older-than times of interest groups in the original ; request for this owner for interest groups where an update-if-older-than ; time (in milliseconds) was specified.
   ; Maps to https://wicg.github.io/turtledove/#server-auction-response-update-groups.
   ? updateGroups: {
     * interestGroupOwner => [
       * {
         index: int,
-        time: int
+        updateIfOlderThanMs: int
       }]
   },